 Interstate 80

-Interstate 80 is a video and sound sculpture, incorporating Stacked Langstroth.
+Interstate 80 is a video and sound sculpture made of stacked bee boxes.
 Invented nearly 200 years ago, the Langstroth bee box was a technological breakthrough — modular, expandable, offering easy access for the beekeeper.

 Today, stacked and secured on a semi-truck, Langstroth bee boxes transport the 81 billion bees that are trucked to California in time for almond pollination — a massive, coordinated effort undertaken every year.

-In this installation, stacked Langstroth bee boxes are covered in black mesh and secured to a shipping palette with ratchet straps.
+In this installation, a stack of bee boxes is covered in black mesh and secured to a shipping palette with ratchet straps.
 A video loop of night driving from the POV of a trucker is projected onto one corner.

 Inside the boxes, speakers emit the low drone of an 18-wheeler driving at night.
 The sounds are amplified by the boxes themselves, creating a potentially immersive experience.
 Periodically, the comforting driving sound is interrupted by the abrupt rumbling of a diesel engine starting up, which grabs our attention anew.